-On this Information Systems course at University of Portsmouth you'll learn everything you need to know about the management of information systems and related software and equipment in a business context, including computer programming, systems analysis and software development.
+On this course you'll learn everything you need to know about the management of information systems and related software and equipment in a business context, including computer programming, systems analysis and software development.

 Once you graduate, you'll have all the tools you need for a career as an information systems specialist, whether in an IT company, the IT department of a larger organisation or in local government.

 - Apply what you learn to real-life practical problems, in collaboration with local and global organisations

 - Study the key themes in the field, like Information Systems Management and Development, Interaction in Computer Systems and Web Development